mattapet/dusk-lang/README.md

 Dusk's default build target is a library for working with Dusk source files.
 Besides the library the dusk project also provides a compiler `duskc` and a formatter of dusk code `dusk-format`.
 Sources for these executables may be found in `tools` directory.
+To learn more about tools, please check out their READMEs.

 The build results may be found in `bin` directory.